-Orangeville Hydro's return on equity achieved in 2017 was 10.6%, which is within the deemed ROE set by the Ontario Energy Board (OEB) of 9.36%, and a higher ROE than 2016.
-The average return over the past 6 years was 7.63% and has continued to have been within the OEB allowed range of +/-3%.
+Orangeville Hydro's return on equity achieved in 2018 was 11.92%, which is within the deemed ROE set by the Ontario Energy Board (OEB) of 9.36%, and a higher ROE than 2017.
+The average return over the past 7 years was 8.54% and has continued to be within the OEB allowed range of +/-3%.
 Orangeville Hydro will continue to seek process improvements, find efficiencies and manage costs while delivering on the operational and capital programs that have been put before the OEB.
 Orangeville Hydro will continue to deliver electricity to its customers in a safe, reliable and efficient manner that provides good value for money while being responsive to customer and community needs and contributing to provincial and local public policy objectives.

-Note to Readers of 2017 Scorecard MD&A
+Note to Readers of 2018 Scorecard MD&A